The best games and gadgets of E3 2021 | CNN Underscored

 When you can get it: Summer 2021

-Best gaming hardware: Arcade 1UP Infinity Game Table
+Best gaming hardware: Arcade 1UP Infinity Game Table (Price TBD; arcade1up.com)

-Arcade 1UP’s Infinity Game Table lets you enjoy family board game nights without having to clean up all the plastic pieces after — whether your loved ones are in the room or across the country.
-We’ve spent the past week with this large interactive table, and have had a good time playing classics like Battleship, Sorry, Connect Four, Checkers and Scrabble on its big touch display.
+Arcade 1UP’s Infinity Game Table lets you enjoy family board game nights without having to clean up all the plastic pieces afterward — whether your loved ones are in the same room or across the country.
+We’ve spent the past week with this large interactive table and have had a good time playing classics like Battleship, Sorry, Connect Four, Checkers and Scrabble on its big touch display.

-Available in 24-inch and 32-inch variations (we tested the former), the Infinity Game Table is easy to set up, and comes with a set of detachable legs so that you have the freedom to put it in the center of your living room or on top of your kitchen counter.
+Available in 24-inch and 32-inch variations (we tested the former), the Infinity Game Table is easy to set up and comes with a set of detachable legs, so that you have the freedom to put it in the center of your living room or on top of your kitchen counter.
 It includes 30 games out of the box, and largely felt responsive whether we were rolling virtual dice or scrambling to put words together.
 The machine’s built-in haptic feedback added a nice extra dimension to these typically analog games, as we could feel our board rumble every time we secured a hit in Battleship.

 But it’s the table’s online play functionality that really makes it a standout.
-We played a round of online Monopoly in a demo with the Arcade 1UP team, and were very impressed by how quick and easy it was to get a game together with folks scattered around the country.
-Considering that some folks might not be ready to gather in-person just yet, we appreciate that the Infinity Game Table does a good job replicating the game night experience whether or not you have people nearby.
+We played a round of online Monopoly in a demo with the Arcade 1UP team, and were very impressed by how quick and easy it was to get a game together with people scattered around the country.
+Considering that some folks might not be ready to gather in person just yet, we appreciate that the Infinity Game Table does a good job replicating the game night experience, whether or not you have people nearby.

 Best PlayStation game: Marvel’s Guardians of the Galaxy ($59.99; amazon.com)

 Square Enix is once again taking on the Marvel universe with a new Guardians of the Galaxy game, which seems to retain what we liked about Marvel’s Avengers while also addressing some of our problems with it.
-This intergalactic action-adventure game stood out to us thanks to a vibrant art style that looks both photorealistic and comic-booky, stylish third person action and interactive dialogue that allows you to shape how the story goes.
+This intergalactic action-adventure game stood out to us thanks to vibrant art that looks both photorealistic and comic-booky, stylish third-person action, and interactive dialogue that allows you to shape how the story goes.

-Watching Star-Lord shoot up and knock around bad guys brings to mind the satisfying combat in last year’s Avengers game, while the dynamic narrative and ability to give commands to allies like Drax and Gamora has echoes of Mass Effect, a digital space opera we really love.
+Watching Star-Lord shoot up and knock around bad guys brings to mind the satisfying combat in last year’s Avengers game, while the dynamic narrative and ability to give commands to allies like Drax and Gamora have echoes of Mass Effect, a digital space opera we really love.
 And while Marvel’s Avengers felt weighed down by an underwhelming multiplayer experience, Guardians looks like a much more focused single-player adventure that will hopefully hone in on why we love these characters to begin with.

 Where you can play it: PS5, PS4, Xbox Series X|S, Xbox One, PC